 Approximately 60% of water that is consumed is converted to Greywater.

-The term “Greywater” can be defined as untreated wastewater generated either directly or indirectly by human activities having no fecal contamination.
+The term “Greywater” can be defined as untreated wastewater generated either directly or indirectly by human activities that does not contain faeces.

 When this untreated wastewater is stored, even for short periods, the water often clouds and turns grey in colour.
 This is why it is called as greywater.